 The Lake Oroville Visitor Center is open Monday through Friday between 9 a.m. and 5 p.m.
-The Visitor Center offers numerous educational exhibits, a theater featuring videos about the building of Oroville Dam, walking and hiking trails, and a 47-foot-tall observation tower providing unsurpassed panoramic views.
+The Visitor Center offers numerous educational exhibits, a theater featuring videos about the building of Oroville Dam, and a 47-foot-tall observation tower providing unsurpassed panoramic views.

 Current Lake Operations

-The Feather River releases are at 21,000 cubic feet per second (cfs).
-Flows through the City of Oroville are 9,500 cfs with 11,500 cfs released from the Thermalito Afterbay Outlet (Outlet) for a total of 21,000 cfs downstream of the Outlet.
+The Feather River releases are at 10,000 cubic feet per second (cfs).
+Flows through the City of Oroville are 650 cfs with 9,350 cfs released from the Thermalito Afterbay Outlet (Outlet) for a total of 10,000 cfs downstream of the Outlet.
+Water releases are scheduled to increase to 15,000 cfs on Sunday, May 14.
 DWR continues to assess releases to the Feather River daily.

 The public can track precipitation, snow, reservoir levels, and more at the California Data Exchange Center.
 The Lake Oroville gage station is identified as “ORO”.